-The Sims 4 Spellcasters are one of the major new additions to Realm of Magic, the late 2019 game pack for the ever-popular life simulation game.
+Looking for wizards and witch shenanigans?
+The Sims 4 Spellcasters are one of the major new additions to Realm of Magic, the late 2019 game pack that brought magic into the mundane in The Sims 4.

-Smaller than a full expansion but larger than a stuff pack, game packs are new to this generation of the franchise, and each one introduces a single complete new mechanic to the game.
+Smaller than a full expansion but larger than a stuff pack, The Sims 4 game packs are new to this generation of the franchise, and each one introduces a single complete new mechanic to the game.

 As you probably guessed, Realm of Magic introduces magic - a dark horse mechanic since the days of 2003's The Sims: Makin' Magic - to the fourth generation of Sims games.